sturmer/sturmer.github.io/content/reviews/zero-to-one.md

 Overall a good, short read that I’d suggest to like-minded friends.

-<a name="palantir"><sup>1</sup></a>This means the book had a tiny sentimental value to me, since I have interviewed with the guys at Palantir in 2014, and even though I didn’t get an offer, it was a great experience.
+<a href="#palantir-orig" name="palantir"><sup>1</sup></a>This means the book had a tiny sentimental value to me, since I have interviewed with the guys at Palantir in 2014, and even though I didn’t get an offer, it was a great experience.